huseyinbiyik/minimalist/README.md

 # Minimalist

-> Minimalist is a minimal to do list app works on browser!
+> A minimalistic to do list app.
+You can add, delete and edit your tasks.
+Built with plain JavaScript and local storage.

 ## Built With